anryko/grafana-influx-dashboard/README.md

 #### Initial getdash.js script configuration
 Grafana datasource configuration is used for InfluxDB backend requests.

+When you are using CollectD metric collector no configuration is required and preconfigured plugins will work out of the box.
+Otherwise, some additional ``getdash.js`` setup is needed and you will have to configure your plugins from scratch.
+First, for hosts discovery ``defaultQueries`` should be set to InfluxDB measurement name shared among all the hosts.
+If there is no one such measurement, list can be supplied.
+Second, ``defaultHostTags`` should be set to the InsluxDB tag containing hostname value.
+If it works you should be able to see hosts list on ``http://grafanaIP/dashboard/script/getdash.js``.
+If this is the case, you can start developing your custom plugins in ``getdash.conf.js`` Start with setting-up ``pluginConfProto.tags`` to meet your setup.
+Multi-collector setup is also possible.
+In that case ``plugins.<name>.config.tags.<tag>`` can be set per plugin.

 #### New plugin configuration
 Lets assume you have some metric in your InfluxDB and you want it to be displayed.
 Before starting plugin configuration you will need *hostname*, *series* and *type*.
 For this demonstration I will use *\<hostname\>*, *disk_read*/*disk_write* and *disk_ops* accordingly.
 If you are not sure about *series* you can list all host series by querying your InfluxDB:
 ```bash